-NOTE: If a student wants to enroll in a doctoral program in a school other than the school from which the student obtained the CAGS - Doctoral, the University does not guarantee that any of the courses will be transferable to a program of another Northcentral University school.
+NOTE: If a student wants to enroll in a doctoral program in a school other than the school from which the student obtained the Post-Master's Certificate, the University does not guarantee that any of the courses will be transferable to a program of another Northcentral University school.

-EXAMPLE: Student obtains a CAGS - Doctoral certificate through the School of Business, but wants to obtain a doctorate through the School of Behavioral and Health Sciences.
+EXAMPLE: Student obtains a Post-Master's Certificate through the School of Business, but wants to obtain a doctorate through the School of Behavioral and Health Sciences.

-In these cases, the School Dean (from the School in which the student wants to obtain the doctorate) will review the CAGS - Doctoral courses and provide the final determination.
+In these cases, the School Dean (from the School in which the student wants to obtain the doctorate) will review the Post-Master's Certificate courses and provide the final determination.
 The outcome will be documented in the student's file.
 The student will be notified by e-mail of the requirements to obtain the doctoral degree.

-Existing CAGS - Doctoral students may opt to switch to eight-week courses by contacting their Academic Advisor.
-Once existing CAGS - Doctoral students have opted for eight-week courses, they must receive approval from the Office of the Dean to switch back to a program of 12-week courses.
+Existing Post-Master's Certificate students may opt to switch to eight-week courses by contacting their Academic Advisor.
+Once existing Post-Master's Certificate students have opted for eight-week courses, they must receive approval from the Office of the Dean to switch back to a program of 12-week courses.
 All eight-week courses are indicated by a "-8" (dash eight) at the end of the course code.

-CAGS - Doctoral offered by the School of Education Click on the course name for description, click again to close.
+Post-Master's Certificate offered by the School of Education Click on the course name for description, click again to close.